dogcomplex/ComfyUI-LOKI/documentation/COMFY TUTORIAL.md

 #### ⚠️ WARNING: HERE THERE BE MONSTERS. ⚠️

 - Past this point you are likely going to deal with non-user-friendly incredibly annoying bugs related to the bane of my existence that is the python package manager.
 If you're a programmer or just competent enough with vibe coding to copy-paste error logs from comfy into an LLM and follow directions, you'll likely fare okay, but this stuff is nowhere near user friendly yet and needs serious stability polishing.
 - I also generally assume you have at least 24GB VRAM going forward (aka a 3090rtx or 4090rtx or beyond).
-Many workflows are still doable with e.g. 12 or 16GB VRAM, but most will become a lot trickier to run without a high memory card.
-(Personally I am running mine on a 5090rtx 32GB VRAM beast now and upgrading my workstation further in preparation)
+Many workflows are still doable with e.g. 12 or 16GB VRAM, but most will become a lot trickier to run without a high VRAM card.
+(Personally I am running mine on a 5090rtx 32GB VRAM beast now and upgrading my workstation further in preparation for video/game production)
 - Apple Mac Studios / M4 processors and similar are also going to create additional challenges.
 Mac has limited support, but still works in various workflows.
 In general though expect far slower speeds - but hopefully more efficient overall throughput if we run multiple instances of ComfyUI on its large VRAM or run higher-quality models.
 Still, not an easy machine for fast tinkering with workflows.
 I'd guess they're good for production once you have everything built already, not dev.
 - I will gear specific advice towards a Windows setup, but the general principles should apply to any OS.
 Linux may be easier in some ways.
 Macs will be harder than either due to the unique graphics hardware.
 </div>